 2000 PGDip Teaching in the Lifelong Learning Sector

-1998 MA Enterprise and Management of the Creative Arts, London College of Communication
+1998 MA Enterprise & Management of the Creative Arts, London College of Communication

 1997 PGDip Law, BBP Law School, London